 It’s not easy to count the most spoken languages of Africa.
-So which one should you learn to speak with the most people in Africa?
+So which language should you learn to speak with the most people in Africa?

-The most spoken languages in Africa (that is indigenous to Africa) are roughly a tie between Swahili, dialects of Arabic, and Hausa.
+The most spoken languages in Africa (that is indigenous to Africa) are roughly tied between Swahili, dialects of Arabic, and Hausa.
 But there are dozens of other languages spoken in Africa with tens of millions of speakers — and the number of people who speak them isn’t always clear.

 Our original goal in learning an African language was to find the most “useful” African language to learn about Africa, to be able to speak with the most African people.
 So we started to ask: Which languages are most widely spoken in Africa?
 And which languages would best help us understand Africa and connect with people on a deeper level than just that of a tourist?